qemu/qemu/docs/devel/build-system.rst

     chardev = declare_dependency(link_whole: libchardev)

-The special `.fa` suffix is needed as long as unit tests are built with the older Makefile infrastructure, and will go away later.
+As of Meson 0.55.1, the special `.fa` suffix should be used for everything that is used with `link_whole`, to ensure that the link flags are placed correctly in the command line.

 Files linked into emulator targets there can be split into two distinct groups of files, those which are independent of the QEMU emulation target and